 If you’re at all interested in military history – or just like dramatic fortresses – then Elvas deserves at least half a day to explore.
 This has long been one of Portugal’s biggest forts on the border with Spain and the scene of more than a few battles.
 It was also the base used by Wellington before his attack on the Napoleonic army holding Badajoz just over the border with Spain.

 3. Elvas to Portalegre (69km): There are no particular sights along this section but a number of pretty small towns and some absolutely gorgeous scenery.
 Last time I was in this area I saw dozens of bee-eaters – which have to be one of the most colourful and attractive of all European birds.

-This section begins with a scenic climb over the Serra de São Mamede and then along run – on a nice smooth rural road – down to the Sever valley and then up to the village of Portagem.
-From there you can see Marvão – it’s the line of spectacular battlements about 300m above you!
+This section begins with a scenic climb over the Serra de São Mamede and then a long run down to the Sever valley and then up to the village of Portagem.
+From there you can see Marvão – the line of spectacular battlements about 300m above you!

 From Portagem you could then take a scenic and more gentle ride of about 7.5km along the N246-1 to Castelo de Vide.
 This is one of my favourite towns in Portugal and I would highly recommend taking time to wander around the old streets and going up to explore the castle.

 If you’re in a real hurry, you could go straight from Portalegre towards Nisa and then Castelo Branco – a ride of about 78km – but you would be missing out on two major highlights.